-A new-found love for Tabouli, with Feta and Endive.
+Prepping for spring with this new-found love Tabouli with Feta and Endive.

 We all have those things we wouldn’t eat as a kid.
 Then slowly, as we bloom into maturity, our palates develop a mind of their own.

-Unfortunately, my parents LOVED tabouli.
-Maybe the haunting memories of it have warped reality, but it seemed to be in the fridge ALL THE TIME.
+Unfortunately, my parents loved tabouli.
+Maybe the haunting memories of it have warped my reality, but it seemed to be in the fridge all the time.

 PAGE: 1 2